-Updated: Google finally adds support for transit instructions
+Updated: Google finally adds support for offline maps.

-Getting directions from Google Maps is one of the simplest and most effective uses of your smartwatch, and the experience is especially strong on Wear OS watches.
+Getting directions from Google Maps is one of your Wear OS smartwatch’s simplest and most effective uses.

-There's simply no better option if you want to avoid pulling your phone out for turn-by-turn directions, and the watch app is also much improved since relaunching for Wear OS 3.
+There’s simply no better option if you want to avoid pulling your phone out for turn-by-turn directions, and it’s also undergoing consistent improvements.

-The app does come pre-installed on devices running Wear OS 3/4, but there are a few things to know before you dive into wrist navigation.
+The app does come pre-installed on most Android smartwatches, but there are a few things to know before you dive into wrist navigation.

-That's where this guide comes in.
-We'll list the requirements to run the app, as well as note the things you can and can't do from the Google Maps app for Wear OS.
+That’s where this guide comes in.
+We’ll list the app requirements and note the things you can and can’t do from the Google Maps app for Wear OS.

 Google Maps on Wear OS: Requirements

-It's not necessarily as simple as just firing up the app from your Wear OS smartwatch and gaining navigation skills.
+It’s not necessarily as simple as loading the app from your Wear OS smartwatch and gaining offline, turn-by-turn navigation instructions.

-If you don't have a cellular-enabled watch, you're going to need to make sure your device is connected to your smartphone - and can therefore tether the cellular connection.
+If you don’t have a cellular-enabled watch, you’ll need to ensure your device is connected to your smartphone (and can therefore tether the connection).

-Whichever camp you fall into, you're going to have to enable location tracking, too, either on your watch and phone or just your watch, depending on your cellular configuration.
+Whichever camp you fall into, you’ll also need to enable location tracking either on your watch and phone or just your watch, depending on your cellular configuration.

 Using Google Maps on Wear OS

-To get started with Google Maps on Wear OS, you'll obviously have to open it up.
-Though this will vary slightly from watch to watch, all you need to do on Wear OS 3/4 is bring up the app list and scroll down to 'Maps'.
+Though finding Google Maps will vary slightly from watch to watch, all you need to do on Wear OS 3-5 is bring up the app dock and scroll down to ‘Maps’.

 To make things a bit quicker, there’s also a Google Maps Tile (widget) available – and this lets you jump immediately into directions to saved locations like home or your workplace.